openwisp/openwisp-docs/developer/google-code-in.rst

   are you on our side?
 - study and follow closely the :doc:`contributing guidelines <../developer/contributing>`
-- be patient in the interaction with your mentors, we are all volunteers, we are taking our time to mentor you from our free time which we usually spend family and loved ones
+- be patient in the interaction with your mentors, we are all volunteers, we are taking our time to mentor you from our free time which we usually spend with family and loved ones
 - we know `our documentation <https://github.com/openwisp/openwisp2-docs>`_ is incomplete and fragmented, we are working hard to improve it; if you find a passage